zlatanvasovic/dotfiles/README.md

 ## Bootstrap

-1. Fork repository.
+1. Optional: fork repository.
-2. Clone your fork in `~/.dotfiles`.
+2. Clone the repository in `~/.dotfiles`.
 3. Navigate to `~/.dotfiles` and run `tool/bootstrap`.

 ## Hack